ShahuPatil07/LS-Web-Development-/Week2/Frameworks.md

 In the end, this is just a framework which you can use in your websites to make it more pretty and responsive.

+##### You can try to create this purely bootstrap made website: As usual if you followed the previous Week 1's practice folder, it is related to Wizards and Witch.
+Basically creating a layout for [DateWiz](https://pratyaksh2309.github.io/DateWiz/) which is a tinder website for magical people..
+Go to this [Practice](./Practice) folder and download it on your local machine.
+You have to achieve the goal images.
+How to [Download](./README.md) ?
+(Completely Optional)

 # #
 ## **Tailwind (Completely Optional)** ##